Been told you need knee surgery?

 - What aggravates your knee pain?
 What makes it feel better?
 Bending the knee for a while makes it worse.

-Knee pain is incredibly common, and just because you are experiencing pain does not mean you need surgery.
+Hip and knee pain are incredibly common, and just because you are experiencing pain does not mean you need surgery.
 Think about a papercut: it hurts like crazy when it happens, but no blood comes out.
 You wouldn’t get surgery for a papercut, would you?
 Of course not!
 Try physical therapy first to see if that helps improve any pain you may be having.

 We’re here to help!